iree-org/iree-llvm-sandbox/README.md

 This project builds as part of the LLVM External Projects facility (see documentation for the `LLVM_EXTERNAL_PROJECTS` config setting).
-There are many ways to set this up but the following is recommended.
+There are many ways to set this up.
+We recommend using our `configure.py` script below.

 It is left to the reader to adapt paths if deviating.
 We assume below that projects are checked out to `$HOME/src`.

 ## Check out projects